Hannibal046/Awesome-LLM/README.md

 - [YiVal](https://github.com/YiVal/YiVal) — Evaluate and Evolve: YiVal is an open-source GenAI-Ops tool for tuning and evaluating prompts, configurations, and model parameters using customizable datasets, evaluation methods, and improvement strategies.
 - [Guidance](https://github.com/microsoft/guidance) — A handy looking Python library from Microsoft that uses Handlebars templating to interleave generation, prompting, and logical control.
 - [LangChain](https://github.com/hwchase17/langchain) — A popular Python/JavaScript library for chaining sequences of language model prompts.
+- [Evidently](https://github.com/evidentlyai/evidently) — An open-source framework to evaluate, test and monitor ML and LLM-powered systems.
 - [FLAML (A Fast Library for Automated Machine Learning & Tuning)](https://microsoft.github.io/FLAML/docs/Getting-Started/): A Python library for automating selection of models, hyperparameters, and other tunable choices.
 - [Chainlit](https://docs.chainlit.io/overview) — A Python library for making chatbot interfaces.
 - [Guardrails.ai](https://www.guardrailsai.com/docs/) — A Python library for validating outputs and retrying failures.
 Still in alpha, so expect sharp edges and bugs.